-As there is already a significant University presence at West Park, the site provides the greatest potential for developing a higher education precinct into the future.
-Makers’ Workshop is home to the University’s cultural programs in the North-West, while 40 purpose-built studio apartments are already accommodating students.
+As there is already a significant University presence at West Park, the site provided the greatest potential for developing a higher education precinct into the future.

-The West Park campus will have a similar footprint to the Mooreville Road infrastructure.
-Our new approach to learning and teaching practices will see facilities designed in a way that promotes increased utilisation of our spaces.
+The new campus has a similar footprint to the Mooreville Road infrastructure.
+Our new approach to learning and teaching practices have seen the facilities designed in a way that promotes increased utilisation of our spaces.
 This will in part, be influenced by initiatives like our activation plan that will bring vibrancy to the site, not just in the form of new students but also by creating an environment where education in all its forms, business, industry, and the community can intersect.

-The West Park campus design has been shaped by the people and the region it will serve, responding to place, history, the community and local geography.
+The Cradle Coast campus at West Park has been shaped by the people and the region it will serve, responding to place, history, the community and local geography.

 The University consulted widely during the master planning process and in 2018, a co-design reference group was established, comprised of community representatives, staff and students who provided input which informed the campus design.